From accepted offer to the closing table, every date and document managed

 Coordination begins the moment the executed contract is submitted.
 NCTLC runs the file through ten documented phases from intake through post-close archive.

 Coordination begins when the executed contract is submitted to NCTLC.
-The full package — signed purchase agreement, addenda, and counteroffers — is logged, indexed, and verified the same day.
+The full package—signed purchase agreement, addenda, and counteroffers—is logged, indexed, and verified the same day.
 Signature pages and initials are audited before the file is opened.

 A full coordination checklist is built in the transaction management system the same day the file is received.
 Brokerage-specific compliance requirements are applied from the start.
 The agent receives an intake confirmation with the file ID and deadline summary.

-Parties Contacted & Logged
+Parties contacted & logged

-Every date and dollar tied to the contract is entered, verified, and tracked through the 7/3/1 reminder system.
+Every date and dollar tied to the contract

 Due Diligence Period

-The DD termination deadline is one of the most time-sensitive dates in any NC contract.
-It is entered, verified against the executed contract, and tracked with its own 7/3/1 reminder cadence — separate from the closing date.
+01The DD termination deadline is one of the most time-sensitive dates in any NC contract.
+It is entered, verified against the executed contract, and tracked with its own 7/3/1 reminder cadence—separate from the closing date.

 Due Diligence Fee

-Receipt of the DD fee is confirmed and logged.
-Any discrepancy between the contract amount and what is documented on the settlement statement is flagged to the agent before closing.
+02Receipt of the DD fee is confirmed and logged.
+Any discrepancy between the contract amount and the settlement statement is flagged to the agent before closing.

 Earnest Money Deposit

-Earnest money receipt is verified with the closing attorney and included in the pre-close audit.
-NCTLC confirms the deposit amount matches the contract terms and the settlement statement line item.
+03Earnest money receipt is verified with the closing attorney and included in the pre-close audit.
+NCTLC confirms the deposit matches the contract terms and the settlement line item.

 Financing & Appraisal

-Loan application, intent-to-proceed, appraisal order and completion, and loan commitment letter are all tracked.
-Lender milestones are monitored proactively; the financing contingency deadline is queued into the 7/3/1 system.
+04Loan application, intent-to-proceed, appraisal order and completion, and loan commitment letter are all tracked.
+Lender milestones are monitored proactively; the financing contingency is queued into 7/3/1.

 Inspection

-Inspections are scheduled and confirmed with utilities on.
+05Inspections are scheduled and confirmed with utilities on.
 Repair requests and due-diligence requests are routed to the listing side.
-Amendments are tracked, signatures verified, and fully-executed copies filed.
+Amendments are tracked, signatures verified, executed copies filed.

 Closing Date

-The closing date is double-entered, verified against the contract, and queued with calendar invites to the agent and all relevant parties.
+06The closing date is double-entered, verified against the contract, and queued with calendar invites to the agent and all relevant parties.
 Final-day logistics are confirmed with the closing attorney.

 Lender

-Loan status, appraisal order, commitment letter, cash-to-close confirmation
+Loan status, appraisal order, commitment letter, cash-to-close confirmation.

 Closing Attorney

-Title order, document delivery, settlement statement, closing logistics
+Title order, document delivery, settlement statement, closing logistics.

 Inspector

-Appointment scheduling, confirmation, report receipt, repair-request routing
+Appointment scheduling, confirmation, report receipt, repair-request routing.

 Other Parties

-HOA, survey, opposing agent — all contacts confirmed and logged
+HOA, survey, opposing agent—all contacts confirmed and logged.

-- ✓ Weekly update delivered every week from intake through closing
+- Weekly update delivered every week from intake through closing

-- ✓ Deadline status, completed items, and upcoming tasks in one summary
+- Deadline status, completed items, and upcoming tasks in one summary

-- ✓ At-risk deadlines escalated immediately — not held until the weekly update
+- At-risk deadlines escalated immediately—not held until the weekly update

-- ✓ Every escalation documented with full context for the agent's records
+- Every escalation documented with full context for the agent's records

 A formal pre-closing checklist review runs in the final 72 hours before closing.
-No file reaches the closing table without passing it.

 Documents Verified